sakshinaik006/SmartStock/README.md

 http://localhost:3000
 ```

-> If the backend entry point or commands change during development, update these instructions to match the repository.
+> If the project's actual entry points or commands change, update these instructions accordingly.

 ---